rodneyramsay/4p/QUICK_START.md

 ### "Still seeing small bumps"
 → Use monotone method: `./4psi -m 1`

-### "Need maximum smoothness, don't care about overshoot"
+### "Need maximum smoothness for gentle terrain"
-→ Use original with high smoothing: `./4psi -m 0 -s 10.0`
+→ Use Four Point with high smoothing: `./4psi -m 0 -s 10.0`

 ### "Want to see the difference"
 → Run comparison: `./generate_all_plots.pl alt_mytrack.txt`